pepopowitz/working-effectively-with-pull-requests/src/index.md

 2 - even with the right intent, impact can be negative.
 Own your actions when things go wrong.

-3 - and on the other side, reward good acts
+3 - call out bad acts, and on the other side, reward good acts

 acts, not actors, because they don't know they're doing something bad

-*we* can focus on building an environment

-with enough psychological safety that people can feel more comfortable assuming positive intent

 -->